 Anyone wishing to make a donation to the Cathedral and enjoy fast-track access for 12 months via the Cathedral’s Donation Desk can purchase a Wells Cathedral ‘Annual Pass’.
 Annual Pass purchasers will also be given a free tea/coffee voucher for the Cathedral cafe (single use).

 The Annual Pass costs £15 and is valid for one year from the date of purchase.
-To purchase an Annual Pass please come to the Donation Desk in the Cathedral between 10am-4pm (11am-3pm Sunday).
+To purchase an Annual Pass please come to the Donation Desk in the Cathedral which is open from 11am-3pm.

 Or ask about the new Wells Heritage Pass which is £40 for an individual and which gives unlimited access for one year to Wells Cathedral, The Bishop’s Palace and the Wells & Mendip Museum, plus a 10% discount in the shops.